fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 Apparently an athlete can't function just with their heart or just with their lungs or just with their feet.
 They need the whole of the body to be in peak condition, come competition day.

-So just as the elite athlete grinds hours upon hours on their craft, to get even the smallest detail perfected, their breath, their rhythm, their heart rate, everything, you'll need to add hours to your study.
+So just as professional athletes grind hours upon hours on their craft, to get even the smallest detail perfected, their breath, their rhythm, their heart rate, everything, you'll need to add hours to your study.

 And [learn the Fantastic Five]({{site.url}}/free-courses/fantastic-five/) :)